Harmful Algae Blooms Reported in Discovery Bay

 A bloom is a buildup of blue-green algae, or cyanobacteria, that creates a green, blue-green, white or brown coloring on the surface of slow-moving waterways.
 Contact with a toxin produced by the bloom can make people and pets very sick.

-CCH has provided caution signs to Reclamation District 800 to post at the marina in Discovery Bay.
-Everyone should follow the instructions on the signs and stay away from algae and scum in the water.
+CCEH has provided warning signs to the harbor master and Discovery Bay Community Services District.
+Everyone should follow the instructions on the signs and stay out of the water.

 Keep children and pets on shore, away from the blooms, and do not touch or handle algae in the water or scum on the shoreline.
 It is also unsafe to drink or cook with water in these areas, or to eat fish or shellfish caught in or near them.